-Katydidit, a man in his late 40's, apparently knew that a site dedicated to a teen-oriented show like iCarly would count many young girls among its users.
+Katydidit, a man in his late 40s (though some report that he is in his early 60s), apparently knew that a site dedicated to a teen-oriented show like iCarly would count many young girls among its users.
 He began to engage intimately with several girls on the wiki, and he was told to stop.
 But he just took his conversations to private messages and e-mail, and the complaints to the volunteer administrators of the site continued.
 Meanwhile, Wikia staff apparently did nothing about the problem, but they busily maintained the advertising on the site so that Jimmy Wales' pockets could be further lined with increasing shares of Wikia stock.

 Finally, an iCarly Wiki administrator had had enough of the complaints, and he set out to prove that Katydidit was up to no good.
 So, the admin worked with another user ("The Sam Puckett" or SwaggyRoxas or @MeLlamoSammo on Twitter) to assume a fake persona of a 12-year-old girl ("CreddieTandre"), and sure enough, Katydidit was chatting it up with "her" in no time.
 It's no great comfort that a volunteer administrator had to undertake this investigation, rather than the Wikia employees, and there's little assurance that the admin, "Eric the Grape" who self-describes his occupation as "Professional douchebag", undertook all the appropriate protections that a law enforcement operation would have.